Patricia J. Waterman | Obituary

 Patricia was preceded in death by her husband, Norman E. Waterman Sr.; son Norman E. Waterman Jr.; grandson Tyler L. Reitz; parents; and sister Margaret LaMarr

-Funeral services will be at 9 a.m.
-Oct.
+Funeral services were Oct.
 15, at the church, Pastor Patrick Poole officiating.